karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rebuilding_trust_in_software_project_estimation.md

 Agile makes things better.
 It really does.
 The problem with "going Agile" for Christy and most other coders, though, is that it isn't their call.
 Adopting any process – even an Agile one... no, **especially** an Agile one – requires commitment starting at the _top_ of an organization, all the way down.
 Much as she might like to, Christy can't just tell Marty that "her team is adopting Scrum for all projects going forwards."
 In my experience, though, that's exactly what folks like Christy try to do.
 Heck, I tried to pull that once earlier in my career.
 (Spoiler: It didn't go well.)

 Please!
 Go start a conversation with the Marty's in your life about how much better things would be if the business adopted a commitment to Agile principles and about how the business should switch to a particular Agile process.
-But recognize that for what it is: a recommendation that you're trying to make from the bottom of the org chart, in the hopes that your executive team will understand what it is you'r proposing, and agree to it.
+But recognize that for what it is: a recommendation that you're trying to make from the bottom of the org chart, in the hopes that your executive team will understand what it is you're proposing, and agree to it.

 And if you're a Marty, recognize that a switch to Agile needs to happen way above the first-line manager level.
 If your boss, and their boss, and their boss, etc. don't understand what it is your team is doing and how it will play out, things will end badly.
 This can be tricky given how much of an industry buzzword Agile is these days.
 There are a lots of organizations out there where management mandates that things have to be _called_ agile, but are completely unwilling to accept the business process changes that Agile actually calls for.
 If you find yourself trying to both "be Agile" and also produce detailed project plans six months out... my condolences.
 It's a tough position to be in.
 Open up a conversation about it upline, but try to avoid tilting at any windmills.
 Sometimes it's better to just roll your eyes and accept that you still live in a waterfall world.